flybywiresim/docs/docs/simbridge/simbridge-feature-guides/remote-displays/remote-mcdu.md

 ### Keyboard Mapping

-The supoorted list of keyboard inputs and shortcuts are available for the MCDU Remote Display in a desktop browser.
+The list shows the supported keyboard inputs and shortcuts for the MCDU Remote Display in a desktop browser.

 | Keyboard Code        | MCDU Key  |
 | -------------------- | --------- |